Blursoftwares/HTML/CSS Selectors/README.md

   color: blue;
 }
 ```
-Explanation: The `.special` selector targets any HTML element with the class `special` and turns it blue.Addtitionally, since it is in
+Explanation: The `.special` selector targets any HTML element with the class `special` and turns it blue.Additionally, since it is in
 the `<p>` tag, you can use `p.special`, try it!

 ### 3. ID Selector